A Beautiful White Wine

 Though Cognac is made from grapes rather than grains but is similarities with whiskey can’t be ignored.
 Cognac exports are on the rise to North America just like whiskey and its makers are experiencing a boom in its demand relative to last year.
 In recent years we are witnessing small manufacturers making their own labels alongside large brands with their own finishes.
 Cognac’s appellation regulates almost everything starting from grapes quality and grades, in which type of conditions they are grown in and where they are distilled then aged and stored.

 Tyler Phillips who is a senior brand manager for D’USSE said that “in 1800’s Cognac was considered as bartender’s spirit of choice”.
 This was because Cognac’s complex flavor was able to blend well with different fruits and juices making it a perfect ingredient for cocktails.
 Just like every kind of spirit you can find Cognac at almost every budget level ranging from Remy Martin Luise XIII a $3000 to a Cuvee Leonie sold at a staggering price tag of $1,000,000 at an auction in 2011.
-Go right here to find out more details.
+Please click on best online wine shop in Australia to find out more details.